-William Cavanaugh is Co-Chair of the firm.
+William Cavanaugh is a senior litigation partner and served as Co-Chair of the Firm from 2007 to 2017.
 His areas of concentration include antitrust, intellectual property and commercial litigation.

 A skilled trial attorney with extensive experience in both state and federal courts as well as in arbitrations, Mr. Cavanaugh has served as national and trial counsel in several large multiparty antitrust, fraud and consumer protection litigations in federal and state courts across the United States brought by private plaintiffs and State Attorneys General.
 His clients include major pharmaceutical, medical device and financial services companies.
 Mr. Cavanaugh also served as Deputy Assistant Attorney General of the United States for Civil Enforcement in the Antitrust Division of the Department of Justice in the beginning of the Obama Administration.

 Mr. Cavanaugh’s trial experience includes securing defense verdicts in a multi-billion dollar antitrust class action, civil fraud class actions and representing a plaintiff medical device manufacturer in back-to-back jury verdicts of $325 million and $271 million in patent infringement cases against two competitors.
 He has also successfully tried a number of Hatch-Waxman patent cases and represented a number of major health care companies in arbitrated contract disputes.

 Mr. Cavanaugh is an elected Fellow of the American College of Trial Lawyers.
 He was recognized as one of the “Top 10 Practitioners” nationally in the area of Antitrust in Benchmark Litigation’s 2017 guide, and was named the Best Lawyers® 2015 Litigation - Antitrust “Lawyer of the Year” in New York City.
 He is also recognized in Chambers USA.